 - Installation requires special tools

-- There is less knowledge about long-term effects
+- There is less knowledge about the long-term effects

 FAQs – Poly B Replacement – Repiping